Tarski–Grothendieck set theory

 Tarski–Grothendieck set theory (TG, named after mathematicians Alfred Tarski and Alexander Grothendieck) is an axiomatic set theory.
-It is a non-conservative extension of Zermelo–Fraenkel set theory (ZFC) and is distinguished from other axiomatic set theories by the inclusion of Tarski's axiom, which states that for each set there is a Grothendieck universe it belongs to (see below).
+It is a non-conservative extension of Zermelo–Fraenkel set theory (ZFC) and is distinguished from other axiomatic set theories by the inclusion of Tarski's axiom, which states that for each set there is a "Tarski universe" it belongs to (see below).
 Tarski's axiom implies the existence of inaccessible cardinals, providing a richer ontology than ZFC.
 For example, adding this axiom supports category theory.

 The Mizar system and Metamath use Tarski–Grothendieck set theory for formal verification of proofs.

 Axioms

 Tarski–Grothendieck set theory starts with conventional Zermelo–Fraenkel set theory and then adds “Tarski's axiom”.
 We will use the axioms, definitions, and notation of Mizar to describe it.
 Mizar's basic objects and processes are fully formal; they are described informally below.
 First, let us assume that: